Monitoring

 Hypervisor metrics provide insight into the health and performance of the Private Cloud Director hosts in a given region.

-Note that the identifier shown in the grafana hypervisor charts corresponds to the Host ID.
+Note that the identifier shown in the Grafana hypervisor charts corresponds to the Host ID.

-Following metrics are tracked today:
+The following metrics are tracked today:

 Compute Metrics